 Yes, workers' compensation will cover you for work-related injuries such as repetitive motion injuries.
 One example is carpel tunnel syndrome suffered by workers who do a lot of typing.

 Workers can develop a variety of illnesses that are related to their jobs.
-For example, workers in high stress jobs may develop digestive disorders that are related to the stress they experience on the job, or workers who are exposed to a lot of car exhaust on the job may suffer from carbon monoxide poisoning or breathing problems.
-It really depends on what the particular hazards of the job are, and some people may develop illnesses as a result of them while others do not.
+For example, workers in high stress jobs can develop digestive disorders that are related to the stress they experience on the job.
+Workers who are exposed to a lot of car exhaust on the job may suffer from carbon monoxide poisoning or breathing problems.
+It really depends on what the particular hazards of the job are, and some people might develop illnesses as a result of them while others do not.

-If you're required to see a doctor chosen by your employer, you may have a right to change doctors after a certain amount of time has passed, or to get a second opinion.
+If you're required to see a doctor chosen by your employer, you might have the right to change doctors after a certain amount of time has passed, or to get a second opinion.
 If you go see your own doctor, the insurance company may still require a medical examination by one of its doctors.

-If you're considering settling your workers compensation claim, you should absolutely talk to a lawyer before taking any action.
+If you're considering settling your workers compensation claim, you should talk to a lawyer before taking any action.